rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 ```

 This modules looks allot like `HelloWorld.Mod` with a couple key
 differences.
 Rather than relying on the module's begin and end
-statements we declare a procedure with its own begin and end statements.
+statement we declare a procedure with its own begin and end statement.
-Notice the procedures end statement includes the procedure name and
+Notice the procedure's end statement includes the procedure name and
 is terminated by semicolon rather than a period.
 Like `HelloWorld.Mod`
 we import the `Out` module to display our greeting.